dping1/AWS_P3_Workshop/README.md

 ![Create IAM Role](./images/IAMrole.png)

+6. Enter **10** for the **Volume Size In GB - optional** instead of the default 5.

-6. You can expand the "Tags" section and add tags here if required.
+7. You can expand the "Tags" section and add tags here if required.

-7. Click **Create notebook instance**.
+8. Click **Create notebook instance**.
 This will take several minutes to complete.

 ### 3. Accessing the Notebook Instance